Growth Metrics

 Carnival (CCL) Long-Term Debt Issuances (2016 - 2025)

-• For the quarter ending Q4 2025, Long-Term Debt Issuances rose 5291.49% year-over-year to $2.5 billion, compared with a TTM value of $11.2 billion through Nov 2025, up 260.32%, and an annual FY2025 reading of $11.2 billion, up 260.32% over the prior year.
+• For Q4 2025, Long-Term Debt Issuances rose 5291.49% year-over-year to $2.5 billion; the TTM value through Feb 2026 reached $8.2 billion, up 88.29%, while the annual FY2025 figure was $11.2 billion, 260.32% up from the prior year.

-• Long-Term Debt Issuances was $2.5 billion for Q4 2025 at Carnival, down from $4.5 billion in the prior quarter.
+• Long-Term Debt Issuances reached $2.5 billion in Q4 2025 per CCL's latest filing, down from $4.5 billion in the prior quarter.

-• Across five years, Long-Term Debt Issuances topped out at $5.1 billion in Q4 2021 and bottomed at $47.0 million in Q4 2024.
+• In the past five years, Long-Term Debt Issuances ranged from a high of $5.1 billion in Q4 2021 to a low of $47.0 million in Q4 2024.

 • Average Long-Term Debt Issuances over 5 years is $2.3 billion, with a median of $2.1 billion recorded in 2022.

-• The sharpest move saw Long-Term Debt Issuances crashed 81.16% in 2023, then skyrocketed 5291.49% in 2025.
+• Peak YoY movement for Long-Term Debt Issuances: crashed 81.16% in 2023, then skyrocketed 5291.49% in 2025.

-• Year by year, Long-Term Debt Issuances stood at $5.1 billion in 2021, then dropped by 24.64% to $3.9 billion in 2022, then plummeted by 49.81% to $1.9 billion in 2023, then tumbled by 97.58% to $47.0 million in 2024, then surged by 5291.49% to $2.5 billion in 2025.
+• A 5-year view of Long-Term Debt Issuances shows it stood at $5.1 billion in 2021, then dropped by 24.64% to $3.9 billion in 2022, then plummeted by 49.81% to $1.9 billion in 2023, then tumbled by 97.58% to $47.0 million in 2024, then surged by 5291.49% to $2.5 billion in 2025.